chenglou/martian-ui/docs/Scrolling.md

 - Causing standard committee to add a tremendous amount of hard-coded scroll effects in CSS, most of which only cater to particular scroll-driven effects.

 This is the equivalent of standardizing fixed shader pipeline for WebGL/WebGPU, where standard decides what shapes you get to make, and how.
 For scrolling, the web's too far gone to fix this, but hopefully this serves as a lesson for future APIs.

+## Miscellaneous

+- Avoid `overscroll-behavior: none` if you can, since it disables rubberbanding.